 First and foremost, you want to make sure your pool deck matches your personal style and the style of your pool and surrounding landscaping.
-If there’s a mismatch, your pool deck can stick out like a sore thumb.
+Your pool deck can stick out like a sore thumb if there’s a mismatch.
 I cover some of the main style options in more depth below.

 Climate & Heat Reflectivity

 Different pool deck materials and colors will be better for different climates.
 A general rule of thumb is the darker the color, the hotter it will be on your feet during the summer heat.
-Stone, tile, and brick will be hotter on your feet as well, while a concrete pool deck typically has much lower surface temperatures.
+Stone, tile, and brick will also be hotter on your feet, while a concrete pool deck typically has much lower surface temperatures.

 Safety is a key consideration when searching for the right pool deck.
 If your kids are going to be running around a slippery pool deck, they need to have at least some traction (although I wouldn’t recommend running).
 Tile is typically the most slippery surface.
 If you’re worried about slipping, I recommend using a textured concrete finish.